stardust-xs/faceid/README.md

    * [Choosing IDE](#choosing-ide)

 	  * ### Cloning Repository
 	      * If you've Python and OpenCV dependencies already installed in your system you can skip the below steps and clone the repository in your system by pasting `git clone https://github.com/xames3/FaceID.git` in CMD or Terminal.
-I'm using Git Bash here.
+I'm using [GitBash](https://git-scm.com/downloads) here.

 	  <p align="center">
 	      <img alt="GitClone" title="GitClone" src="https://github.com/xames3/FaceID/blob/repository_assets/git_clone.PNG?raw=true" width="462"><p/>